-Administration Administration The LTIP is administered by the Board.
+Administration The LTIP is administered by the Board.
 Eligibility Participation in the LTIP is by invitation to certain employees of Bapcor deemed eligible by the Board.
 Award A Performance Right will vest on satisfaction of the applicable performance, service or other vesting conditions specified at the time of the grant.
 The Board has the discretion to set the terms and conditions on which it will offer Performance Rights under the LTIP, including the vesting conditions.
-Performance Rights Upon satisfaction of any vesting conditions, each Performance Right will automatically convert into one Share.
+Performance Rights Upon satisfaction of any vesting conditions, each Performance Right will automatically convert into one share.
 Performance Rights do not carry any voting rights or dividend entitlements.
 Performance period Performance will be assessed over a performance period specified at the time of the grant.
-Shares Shares allocated on conversion of Performance Rights rank equally with the other issued Shares and carry the same rights and entitlements, including dividend and voting rights.
-Shares may be issued by Bapcor or acquired on or off market by a nominee or trustee on behalf of Bapcor, then transferred to the Participant.
-New issues Performance Rights do not confer on a Participant the right to participate in new issues of Shares or other securities in Bapcor, including by way of bonus issues, rights issues or otherwise.
-Limitations The number of Shares to be received by a Participant on the conversion of the Performance Rights must not exceed 5% of the total number of issued Shares.
-Trustee Bapcor may appoint a trustee for the purpose of administering the LTIP, including to acquire and hold Shares, or other securities of the Company, on behalf of Participants or otherwise for the purposes of the LTIP.
+Shares Shares allocated on conversion of Performance Rights rank equally with the other issued shares and carry the same rights and entitlements, including dividend and voting rights.
+Shares may be issued by Bapcor or acquired on or off market by a nominee or trustee on behalf of Bapcor, then transferred to the participant.
+New issues Performance Rights do not confer on a participant the right to participate in new issues of Shares or other securities in Bapcor, including by way of bonus issues, rights issues or otherwise.
+Limitations The number of shares to be received by a participant on the conversion of the Performance Rights must not exceed 5% of the total number of issued shares.
+Trustee Bapcor may appoint a trustee for the purpose of administering the LTIP, including to acquire and hold shares, or other securities of the Company, on behalf of participants or otherwise for the purposes of the LTIP.
 Quotation Performance Rights will not be quoted on the ASX.
-Bapcor will apply for official quotation of any Shares issued under the LTIP, in accordance with the ASX Listing Rules and having regard to any disposal restrictions in place under the LTIP.
+Bapcor will apply for official quotation of any shares issued under the LTIP, in accordance with the ASX Listing Rules and having regard to any disposal restrictions in place under the LTIP.
 Amendments To the extent permitted by the ASX Listing Rules, the Board retains the discretion to vary the terms and conditions of the LTIP.
-This includes varying the number of Performance Rights or the number of Shares to which a Participant is entitled upon a reorganisation of the capital of Bapcor.
+This includes varying the number of Performance Rights or the number of shares to which a participant is entitled upon a reorganisation of the capital of Bapcor.
 Other terms The LTIP contains other terms relating to the administration, variation, suspension and termination of the LTIP.

 In FY2016 an offer to participate in the LTIP was made to eleven of Bapcor's senior executives on 24 December 2015.
-The plan has two tranches whereby;
+The plan has two tranches whereby:

-- 34% of the allocated Performance Rights vest on satisfaction of the performance hurdles as tested on 30 June 2017 - 66% of the allocated Performance Rights vest on satisfaction of the performance hurdles as tested on 30 June 2018
+• 34% of the allocated Performance Rights vest on satisfaction of the performance hurdles as tested on 30 June 2017

+• 66% of the allocated Performance Rights vest on satisfaction of the performance hurdles as tested on 30 June 2018

-A summary of the performance rights issued in FY2016 are as follows:
+A summary of the Performance Rights issued in FY2016 are as follows:

-Tranche 1 Tranche 2

-Grant date 24 December 2015 24 December 2015

-Effective date 1 Jul / 1 Aug 2015 1 Jul / 1 Aug 2015

-Vest date 30 June 2017 30 June 2018

-Expiry date n/a n/a

-Quantity granted 205,345 393,559

-during the year

-Performance 50% TSR; 50% EPS 50% TSR; 50% EPS

-hurdles

-Exercise price Nil Nil

-Fair value at grant \$3.37 TSR; \$3.96 EPS \$3.20 TSR; \$3.84 EPS

-date

-Other conditions Holding period 12 months Holding period 12 months

-from vest date from vest date
+Tranche 1 Tranche 2 Grant date 24 December 2015 24 December 2015 Effective date 1 July / 1 August 2015 1 July / 1 August 2015 Vest date 30 June 2017 30 June 2018 Expiry date n/a n/a Quantity granted during the year 205,345 393,559 Performance hurdles 50% TSR; 50% EPS 50% TSR; 50% EPS Exercise price Nil Nil Fair value at grant date \$3.37 TSR; \$3.96 EPS \$3.20 TSR; \$3.84 EPS Other conditions Holding period 12 months from vest date Holding period 12 months from vest date